-- ► In urban areas alone, the freight transportation may account for - ► 20-30% of the total vehicle distance traveled; and - ► 16-50% of the emissions from transportation. - ► The transportation sector in North America is second only to electricity generation in terms of CO2 emissions generated. - ► The United States: 7.8% of total emissions in 2008; - ► Canada: 8% of total CO2 emissions in 2007 - ► In the European Union 27, transport emissions (freight and other) comprised 19.7% of the GHG emissions for 2010.
+- ▶ In urban areas alone, freight transportation may account for - ► 20-30% of the total vehicle distance traveled; and - ► 16-50% of the emissions from transportation. - ➤ The transportation sector in North America is second only to electricity generation in terms of CO2 emissions generated, according to the EPA. - ► The United States: 28% of total emissions in 2016. - ▶ In the European Union 28, transport emissions were 20.8% of the overall greenhouse gas emissions in 2014.
+The transport sector is currently the second most important source of emissions there.